 “…Of course I know who I am,” Tails said, his own voice echoing throughout the space.
 “I’m Tails, a former member of SOLDIER.
 I quit them and became a mercenary.”

-The figure leaned forward tilted its head to the side as if it were scrutinizing the fox.
+The figure leaned forward and tilted its head to the side as if it were scrutinizing the fox.
 “So, you say you know who you are and what you’re doing,” it said.
-“But is that really what you should be doing; fooling around and taking the odd job here and there?”
+“But is this really what you should be doing; fooling around and taking the odd job here and there?”
 Straightening up, he raised a gloved hand, pointing a finger at the warrior.
 “The problems you have right now are serious.
 Much more serious than you’ve let yourself believe.
-They won’t go away just by thinking of them, nor can you change anything by just sitting back and looking at it.”
+They won’t go away just by thinking about them, nor can you change anything by just sitting back and looking at it.”

 Before he could ask, an intense pain erupted inside the Tails’ mind.
 He screamed out and dropped to his knees as he clutched his head with both hands, thrashing about in an attempt to relieve his suffering.
 “What… What do… you…?
 What are you talking about!?” he said, gritting his teeth in agony.

 The figure dropped his hand.
 Instantly, Tails felt the pain stop, as if his head was released from a tight vice.
 “Below you.
 Look into it and tell me what you see,” the shadow instructed.

 Still on his knees, the fox looked down and saw a reflection of himself, with eyes closed and body still.
 Tails felt the hairs on his neck stand up as his doppelganger started to open its eyes.
 The right eye was his usual electric blue, but with silver and gold flecks dancing around the iris.
 The iris of the left eye however was a harsh, light green, the pupil a slit instead of a round shape.
 The eye stared back at Tails with malice.
 “What is this?” he questioned, feeling an unnatural tingle going down his spine.